-793. Disputes concerning Amount A are likely to impact a significant number of jurisdictions, including those that may not have been involved in detailed discussions concerning the dispute in question (i.e. jurisdictions that were not on the review panel and that have not raised any objection to the review panel's recommendation).
+793.770.
+Disputes concerning Amount A are likely to impact a significant number of jurisdictions, including those that may not have been involved in detailed discussions concerning the dispute in question (i.e. jurisdictions that were not on the review panel and that have not raised any objection to the review panel's recommendation).
 In light of this impact, clear, objective rules will be developed to identify members of the determination panel where it is to consider questions concerning Amount A.

-794. With respect to a determination panel to consider disputes concerning Amount A only, work on the appropriate constitution of a panel focuses on a number of fundamental issues.
-The Inclusive Framework will address a number of issues on which members hold different views, which include:
+794.771.
+With respect to a determination panel to consider disputes concerning Amount A only, work on the appropriate constitution of a panel focuses on a number of fundamental issues.
+The Inclusive Framework will address a number of issues on which members hold different views, including by considering how panels are currently constituted in other contexts.
+These issues which include:

 - Whether panellists should be serving tax officials, retired (or non-serving) tax officials or independent experts, or a combination of these groups. - Whether panellists should be drawn from a pool with rotating membership of individuals.
 For example, individuals could initially be appointed to the pool for a period of either two or four years, and then for a period of four years, so that half of all pool members would be replaced every two years.
 This would ensure that, after an initial period, panels include members with experience in resolving Amount A disputes.
 If this approach is adopted, members of the pool that are serving tax officials would be appointed by members of the Inclusive Framework.
-A process for appointing other members of the pool will be explored. - Whether a pool member from the lead tax administration and/or other tax administrations participating on the review panel may participate on the determination panel. - Whether determination panellists that are tax officials should be from affected tax administrations, from non-affected tax administrations or a combination of affected and nonaffected tax administrations (or, in light of the possible difficulty in adopting one approach that applies to all in-scope MNE groups, whether they should be appointed with no reference to this criterion). - Whether small jurisdictions and developing jurisdictions should always be represented on a determination panel, to the extent these jurisdictions appoint pool-members. - Whether a determination panel should have a Chair who is responsible for co-ordinating discussions and would have a deciding vote in the event of no overall majority.
-The Chair could be a named individual appointed by the Inclusive Framework (e.g. a suitable senior serving or retired tax official) or drawn from a small pool of such individuals (given that there may be a number of panels required in the first year(s) of applying Amount A). - Whether a determination panel should include an odd number of panellists (including the Chair), which would facilitate a decision being reached by simple majority, where consensus proves impossible.
+A process for appointing other members of the pool will be explored. - Whether a pool member from the lead tax administration and/or other tax administrations participating on the review panel may participate on the determination panel. - Whether determination panellists that are tax officials should be from affected tax administrations, from non-affected tax administrations or a combination of affected and nonaffected tax administrations (or, in light of the possible difficulty in adopting one approach that applies to all in-scope MNE groups, whether they should be appointed with no reference to this criterion). - Whether small jurisdictionseconomies and developing jurisdictionseconomies should always be represented on a determination panel, to the extent these jurisdictions appoint poolmembers. - Whether a determination panel should have a Chair who is responsible for co-ordinating discussions and would have a deciding an additional vote in the event of no overall majority, to decide between two or more outcomes which otherwise have equal support.
+The Chair could be a named individual appointed by the Inclusive Framework (e.g. a suitable senior serving or retired tax official) or drawn from a small pool of such individuals (given that there may be a number of panels required in the first year(s) of applying Amount A). - Whether a Chair who is a tax official should be from a tax administration that is not an affected tax administration (or, in the case of a retired or non-serving tax official, one that did not previously work for an affected tax administration). - Whether a determination panel should include an odd number of panellists (including the Chair), which would facilitate a decision being reached by simple majority, where consensus proves impossible.